Meet the Board

 current vice-chair

 Maris grew up on a dairy farm in rural New York state, where they first learned about the importance of our connection to nature.
 They have made a home in Bozeman for the past decade.
 Here, they have found belonging, strength, and meaning in the forest, mountains, and vibrant circles of friends and community.
 Maris is a storyteller, illustrator, and communicator interested in how humans make meaning while they relate to the land, animals, plants, fungi, and other beings around us.
-They work as an independent writer and designer, volunteer and advocate for human rights, and create art.
+They work as a bookseller, volunteer and advocate for human rights, and create art.
 They perform drag and burlesque as Pica LaTrans.

 Emely Lambert (she/her)